 Jerry partners with some of the companies we write about.
 However, our content is written and reviewed by an independent team of editors and licensed insurance agents, and never influenced by our partnerships.
 Learn more baout how we make money, review our editorial standards, reference out data methodology, or view a list of our partners

 - Turn it on

 - Set the times

-A plug timer is a handy device that lets you set the time your lights (or anything else plugged into the outlet) turns on or off.
+A plug timer is a handy device that lets you set the time your lights (or anything else plugged into the outlet) turn on or off.
 Plug timers are usually utilized by people going away on trips.
-If a home remains dark for nights on end (especially over popular times to travel), it could be targeted by burglars.

 Light timers turn the lights on at night so it appears like the residents of a home are there when they're actually sipping Pina Coladas a thousand miles away.

 Are you going on a trip?
-Here’s how to set a plug timer.
+Here's car insurance and broker app Jerry's guide on how to set up a plug timer.

 A plug timer needs to be directly plugged into the outlet and the electrical device you want to time.
 It's important to note that using extension cords with a plug timer is not recommended.

 Most plug timers come set to "outlet on" by default; this means that the timer is not activated, and they will function as a regular outlet.
 To set the timer, switch the setting to "Timer On."

 Let Jerry find your price in only 45 seconds